 Poor Vision: What is Optic Neuritis?

-Optic neuritis is probably one of the most common symptoms experienced by those with multiple sclerosis (MS) and those who are experiencing their first attack before actually being diagnosed with MS. But what is it?
-Simply put, it is usually the cause of blurry vision, often requiring glasses to correct.
-Sometimes, it can cause an inability to see certain colors or cause the colors you can see to become more dull, gray, or desaturated.
+Optic neuritis is a common symptom experienced by those with multiple sclerosis (MS) and those who are experiencing their first attack before actually being diagnosed with MS. But what is it?
+Simply put, it is often the cause of blurry vision.
+Sometimes, it can cause an inability to see certain colors or cause the colors you can see to become more dull, gray, or desaturated.1,2

 What causes optic neuritis?

 Usually, this happens in one eye (unilateral) so when you close the affected eye, everything will look slightly better than when you close your “good” eye and try to see with your affected eye.
-Less commonly, optic neuritis occurs in both eyes (bilateral) but this is less common except in cases of pediatric multiple sclerosis.
+Less commonly, optic neuritis occurs in both eyes (bilateral), but this is less common.3

 So, how do you treat optic neuritis?
 That is probably what you really want to know.
-Well, as I quickly mentioned above, all you can really do is treat with steroids to bring down the inflammation affecting the optic nerve(s).
-Usually, a 3-5 day course of IV steroids is what a neurologist will prescribe.
-Sometimes, this is followed by oral steroids (Prednisone) to slowly taper off the IV steroids.
-This may not ever bring you back to 100 percent, but 90 percent is better than 30 percent, right?
+Well it either improves on its own, or, as I quickly mentioned above, steroids can be used to bring down the inflammation affecting the optic nerve(s).
+Usually, a 3-5 day course of IV steroids is what a neurologist may prescribe.
+Sometimes, this is followed by oral steroids to slowly taper off the IV steroids.
+This may not ever bring you back to 100 percent, but 90 percent is better than 30 percent, right?4

 Eye specialists

-This is why most people with MS have glasses or contact lenses because at this point, they are usually needed to give you your vision back.
-Of course, glasses do not help with color blindness or any of the other things optic neuritis can cause - just the blurry vision.
-To get glasses, you simply need to see an optometrist like anyone else, but something you should also do is see a neuro-ophthalmologist to keep a more detailed medical record of your vision and to make sure you do not have other issues that an optometrist may not be able to detect.
+This is why many people with MS have glasses or contact lenses because at this point, they might be needed to give us vision back.
+Of course, glasses may not help with color blindness or any of the other things optic neuritis can cause - just the blurry vision.
+To get glasses, you simply need to see an optometrist like anyone else.
+But I think it's also good to consider seeing a neuro-ophthalmologist to keep a more detailed medical record of your vision and to make sure you do not have other issues that an optometrist may not be able to detect.

 My experience with steroid treatment